SmartGreenapple/Mtb-Mate-model-code/README.md

 The web platform supports SMILES-based single-molecule and batch prediction and provides ensemble pMIC predictions, target-specific activity probabilities, and uncertainty estimates.

-## Data Availability

-The cleaned datasets and trained model checkpoints may be provided separately depending on data-sharing restrictions and file size limitations.

-## Citation

-If you use this code or the Mtb-Mate platform, please cite the corresponding manuscript.